-“I accidentally shot a stream of water across a bathroom where I was doing the experiment,” Johnson recalled to Popular Mechanics.
+“I accidentally shot a stream of water across a bathroom where I was doing the experiment,” he recalled to Popular Mechanics.
 “And thought to myself, ‘This would make a great gun.'”

-It didn’t take long for Johnson to begin making the necessary parts for the new water gun in his basement.
-Once his first rough prototype was complete, he decided to take it for a test-run with the toy’s ideal audience: his seven-year-old daughter Aneka.
+It didn’t take long for Lonnie Johnson to begin making the necessary parts for the new water gun in his basement.
+Once his first rough prototype was complete, he decided to take it for a test run with the toy’s ideal audience: his seven-year-old daughter Aneka.